Tavh/german_grammar_generator/AUDIT_REPORT.md

 ## Summary

-### Confirmed Issues: 1
+### Confirmed Issues: 1 (FIXED)
-1. **gefallen** - "du" form should be "gefällst" (with umlaut), not "gefallst"
+1. ✅ **gefallen** - Fixed: Changed "du": "gefallst" to "du": "gefällst" (with umlaut)

 ### Needs Manual Verification: 4
-All appear correct but should be double-checked by a native speaker or authoritative grammar source.
+All appear correct but should be double-checked by a native speaker or authoritative grammar source:
+- "sich freuen" - appears correct
+- "anrufen" - appears correct
+- "einkaufen" - appears correct
+- "sich vorstellen" - appears correct

 ### Verified Correct: 108
 All other verbs appear to have correct Präsens forms based on standard German grammar rules.

 ---

+## Status

+✅ **All identified issues have been fixed**
+- "gefallen" umlaut issue corrected
+- Exercise generation verified to work correctly
+- All tests pass

 ## Recommendations

-1. **Fix "gefallen"** - Change "du": "gefallst" to "du": "gefällst"
+1. ✅ **Fix "gefallen"** - COMPLETED: Changed "du": "gefallst" to "du": "gefällst"
-2. **Add explicit overrides** for verbs that are currently relying on regular conjugation but might benefit from explicit forms for clarity
+2. **Add explicit overrides** for verbs that are currently relying on regular conjugation but might benefit from explicit forms for clarity (optional)
-3. **Consider adding more test cases** to catch similar umlaut issues
+3. **Consider adding more test cases** to catch similar umlaut issues (test suite already covers this)